vsafonkin/nconv/README.md

 Using:

-- Execute binary file `nconv` in bin directory.
+- Execute binary file `nconv` in bin directory: `nconv <number>` or interactive mode: `nconv -i`
-- Enter some number as integer, hex, binary or octal.
+- Enter some number as integer, hex, binary or octal (interactive mode).
 - See result as integer, hex and binary number.